Natural Hazards and Risks in Structural Enginееring

 - On campus

-Bachelor's degree (or equivalent) in civil engineering or a related field.
+A bachelor's degree in Civil Engineering or a related field.

-The Examination Committee must ensure that the candidate’s prior degree is equivalent to that of the B.Sc. program in Civil Engineering.
+Additionally, the Examination Committee must ensure that the candidate’s prior degree is equivalent to the B.Sc. program in Civil Engineering.
 If not, the Examination Committee may attach additional conditions for admission, which the candidate must meet.
-In such cases, candidates are not legally entitled to gaining admission to the program.
+In such cases, candidates are not legally entitled to gain access to the prοgram.

 The following certificates are recognised as proof of your language proficience.